vippsas/vipps-developers/README.md

 ## API Dashboard

 All merchants have access to an API Dashboard on [portal.vipps.no](https://portal.vipps.no) under the "Utvikler" tab.
 Keep in mind that the "Utvikler" tab is only available to users with admin or developer roles.

-It shows information about your API usage, an overview of errors, etc.
+The API Dashboard shows information about your API usage, an overview of errors, etc.
 Here's an example for one endpoint:

 ![API Dashboaard](newsletters/images/2021-02-api-dashboard-example.png)

 **Please note:** The API dashboard is not real-time, and events might take up to 10 minutes before they appear.
 We strongly recommend that you also monitor your Vipps integration yourself.

 ## Vipps API servers